Chapter 7 vs. Chapter 13 Bankruptcy

 - Certain past-due taxes

-Chapter 13 is known as “reorganization” bankruptcies.
-Their main goal is restructuring the filer’s payments and create a plan to be paid off easily without the need to liquidate any assets.
+Chapter 13 is known as “reorganization” bankruptcy.
+Their main goal is restructuring the filer’s payments and creating a plan to be paid off easily without the need to liquidate any assets.
 This chapter takes a bit longer to complete, about 3-5 years, giving filers plenty of time to fulfill their new payment plan.